Read George Berkeley with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining George Berkeley’s influence on philosophy.

-Keep George Berkeley’s Influence on Philosophy distinct from A Radical Empiricist Who Shook the Philosophical Landscape: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep George Berkeley’s Influence on Philosophy distinct from A Radical Empiricist Who Shook the Philosophical Landscape: one names what George Berkeley contributed, the other names where later thinkers carried it.

 1. George Berkeley’s Influence on Philosophy: George Berkeley, an 18th-century Irish philosopher, profoundly impacted the field of philosophy through his development of immaterialism or idealism, positing that material objects do not exist independently of the mind perceiving them.